janderson4671/svelte-pilot/README.md

 ## Installing MongoDB

-The project depends on MongoDB to be handle the database collections.
+The project depends on MongoDB to handle the database collections.
 Make sure that you have MongoDB (Community Edition) running on your machine.
 Here are some instructions on how to download MongoDB for different operating systems. (https://docs.mongodb.com/manual/installation/)

 Once that is installed, start the mongo shell with this command